KuznecovDenis/KuznecovDenis/README.md

-- 👋 Hi, my name Denis and I'm a frontend developer
+- 👋 Hi, my name is Denis and I'm a frontend developer

 - 🌱 I’m currently learning React